FranciscoLozCoding/cooling_with_code/README.md

 - Dalton Knapp (dknapp7@depaul.edu)
 - Adam Zizi (azizi@depaul.edu)

+# Project Notebook

+The [Project Notebook](Project_Notebook.ipynb) provides a guideline in exploring our notebooks we created.

 # Final Report

 >TODO

 # Directory setup
 - **samples**: contains sample notebooks given to us by EY.
+- **notebooks**: contains the notebooks we created throughout our project.
 - **tools**: contains python functions we used throughout our project.
 - **models**: contains models we develop throughout the project.
 - **submissions**: contains predictions we submit to the challenge.